Phillip-Grabovsky/AgenticTemplate/README.md

 from services.LLMClient import LLMClient from state import State

-# Initialize state and client
 state = State()
 client = LLMClient()

-# Single-turn conversation
+# Single-turn with custom data
 response = await client.oneShot(
-    "sysPrompt1",           # System prompt key
+    "sysPrompt1",           # From prompts.json
-    "What is the weather?", # User question "claude-3.7-sonnet"     # Model to use
-)
+    "basePrompt",          # From prompts.json
+    "claude-3.7-sonnet",    # From models.json
+    data="in New York"          # Appended to basePrompt )

 # Multi-turn conversation
 response = await client.conversation(
-    "weather_chat",         # Conversation ID
+    "weather_chat",              #convo ID
-    "What's the forecast?", # User message
-    "claude-3.7-sonnet",    # Model to use
-    "You are a weather expert"  # System prompt
-)
+    "basePrompt",               #from prompts.json
+    "claude-3.7-sonnet",        #model nickname
+    "You are a weather expert", #regular strings also work in place of prompt keys from json data="in New York"               #data is appended to the user prompt )
 ```